Trey Mancini Player Props: Cubs vs. Marlins

 Trey Mancini At The Plate

-- Mancini is hitting .241 with a double, three home runs and four walks.
+- Mancini is hitting .269 with three doubles, three home runs and eight walks.

-- Looking at the 22 games he has played this season, he's went deep in three of them (13.6%), and in 3.3% of his trips to the plate.
+- He has hit a long ball in three games this year (10.3%), homering in 2.6% of his plate appearances.

-- In 31.8% of his games this year, Mancini has tallied at least one RBI.
-In four of those games (18.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- Mancini has driven in a run in nine games this season (31.0%), including four games with more than one RBI (13.8%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in six games this season (27.3%), including multiple runs in three games.
+- He has scored in 27.6% of his games this season, with two or more runs scored in 13.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.